isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Nature Walks.md

 teach participants about the <a href="/all/nature-kakis-happenings/therapeutic-horticulture/" rel="noopener noreferrer nofollow" target="_blank">therapeutic</a> value of green spaces, taken to the water on kayaks, conducted cleanups, and brought along their <a href="/all/nature-kakis-happenings/community-animals/" rel="noopener noreferrer nofollow" target="_blank">pets</a>.
-By exploring their community's interests and needs, Nature Kakis have created novel ways of getting their communities to interact with nature through these walks.</p>
+By exploring community’s interests and needs, NKs have created novel ways of getting their communities to interact with nature and learn more about biodiversity by combining their walks with other activities such as bird watching on kayaks, beach clean-ups, walking with their pets, etc.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Walk_3.png">